ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 as part of the token request.
 Other mechanisms for proving possession of the key may be defined in the future.

-An example access token request from the client to the AS is depicted in {{rpk-authorization-message-example}}.
+An example access token request from the client to the authorization server is depicted in {{rpk-authorization-message-example}}.

 ~~~~~~~~~~
    POST coaps://as.example.com/token